bakame-php/http-structured-fields/docs/00-intro.md

 > While this package parses and serializes HTTP field value, it does not validate its content
 > against any conformance rule out of the box.
 You are still required to perform such a
 > compliance check against the constraints of the corresponding field.
 While Content
-> validation is still possible and higly encouraged when using this library.
+> validation is still possible and highly encouraged when using this library.
 Because
 > of the wide variety of HTTP fields it can not be made mandatory.

 ## System Requirements